Vaccination against COVID-19

-Medicines agencies around the world are collaborating on the authorisation and monitoring of COVID-19 vaccines.
-Once the vaccines have been authorised, drug regulatory authorities around the world follow up on them by monitoring side effects.
+The medicines agencies in the EU and around the world collaborate on the authorisation and monitoring of COVID-19 vaccines.
+Once the vaccines have been authorised, drug regulatory authorities follow up on them by monitoring side effects.
 Read more in our questions and answers on COVID-19 vaccines.

 The vaccines’ efficacy

 Proof of the vaccines’ efficacy has been obtained in major drug trials with thousands of research participants, and that has led to the approval of the vaccines.
 The two vaccines used in the public vaccination programme in Denmark gave the research participants a protection as high as 95 and 94 per cent, respectively.
 In other words, the vaccines protected 9 in 10 from falling ill with COVID-19.
 Besides protecting you against COVID-19 infection, the vaccines also protect you from severe illness and from death.
 So, if you are one of the few people who catch the coronavirus despite being vaccinated, you will be less ill with the vaccine than without it.